A major publication

 - Lyrics book:

-"Gentle Words" (PDF) with background notes for 25 representative Shaker spirituals
+"Gentle Words" (PDF) -- a book with background notes for 25 representative Shaker spirituals

 performed and recorded